jgarvin/threadstack/README.md

 popped.
 You can push new values on the stack, but they automatically expire when the lexical scope containing your push ends.
-Values on the threadstack are immutable unless you go out of your way to use a type with interior mutability `Cell` or `RefCell`, so code that wants to customize the value typically will do so by pushing on onto the stack rather than clobbering the existing value as would normally occur with a global variable.
+Values on the threadstack are immutable unless you go out of your way to use a type with interior mutability like `Cell` or `RefCell`, so code that wants to customize the value typically will do so by pushing on onto the stack rather than clobbering the existing value as would normally occur with a global variable.

 This gives you the effect of a global variable that you can temporarily override.
 Functions that before would have referenced